-- Conveying to a child that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person. - Not giving the child opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate. - Age or developmentally inappropriate expectations being imposed on children.
-These may include interactions that are beyond a child's developmental capability, as well as overprotection and limitation of exploration and learning, or preventing the child participating in normal social interaction. - Seeing or hearing the ill-treatment of another. - Serious bullying (including cyberbullying), causing children frequently to feel frightened or in danger, or the exploitation or corruption of children.
+- Conveying to a child that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person - Not giving the child opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate - Age or developmentally inappropriate expectations being imposed on children.
+These may include interac- tions that are beyond a child's developmental capability, as well as overprotection and limitation of explo- ration and learning, or preventing the child participating in normal social interaction - Seeing or hearing the ill-treatment of another - Serious bullying (including cyberbullying), causing children frequently to feel frightened or in danger, or the exploitation or corruption of children encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse (including via the internet)

-Sexual abuse involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.
+Sexual abuse involves forcing or enticing a child or young person to take part in sexual activities, not neces- sarily involving a high level of violence, whether or not the child is aware of what is happening.
 The activities may involve:

-Physical contact, including assault by penetration (for example rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing and touching outside of clothing.
-Non-contact activities, such as involving children in looking at, or in the production of, sexual images, (including upskirting), watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse (including via the internet).
+- Physical contact, including assault by penetration (for example rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing and touching outside of clothing - Non-contact activities, such as involving children in looking at, or in the production of, sexual images, (in-cluding upskirting), watching sexual activities,